pswazinna/flight-reservation/README.md

-# Flight Reservations - A flight reservation service
+# Flight Reservation Service

-This repository contains a simple applications that provides a ticket reservation service for flights.
+This repository contains a simple application that provides a ticket reservation service for flights.
 It contains ...
   * ... entities for various types of air-travel e.g.,
     descriptions of planes (``flight.reservation.plane.*``),